List of Little Britain characters: Ian and Ian, The Record Breakers

 At the end of each show in Series 1, they try to set a world record, but end up not meeting the requirements or not having essential things.
 For example, they want to set the record for the world's tallest man, but then realise that wearing an excessively tall top hat doesn't count, or that they want to set the record for the largest baked bean bath, but then realise they need more than one tin of baked beans to fill the bath.
 On one occasion, they lost their subject when trying to break the record for the world's smallest ant.
 Each attempt usually takes place in an empty auditorium, showing that they are largely unpopular record attempts.
 The next sketch shows that they were making the world's largest meat pie, but didn't get an oven big enough to bake it.
-Their last sketch was the record for the most people in a mini but could only fit four people in the car.
+Their last sketch was the record for the most people in a mini but they could only fit four people in the car.